It’s been 4 days since Ajike ‘AJ’ Owens was fatally shot after knocking on a neighbor’s door. Here’s what we know

 (CNN) — It’s been four days since 35-year-old Ajike “AJ” Owens was shot and killed in central Florida after knocking on a neighbor’s door.

-Authorities are working to determine “whether the deadly force was justified or not,” Woods said.

-Fifth Judicial Circuit Chief Assistant State Attorney Walter Forgie told CNN Tuesday the office is working with the sheriff’s department in the investigation and a “prompt charging decision” will be made “once all of the evidence has been collected and analyzed.”
+Fifth Judicial Circuit Chief Assistant State Attorney Walter Forgie told CNN earlier on Tuesday the office is working with the sheriff’s department in the investigation and a “prompt charging decision” would be made “once all of the evidence has been collected and analyzed.”

 Here’s what we know.